Welshpool and Llanfair Light Railway: Early proposals

-The Light Railways Act of 1896
+The Light Railways Act 1896

-In 1896, the Light Railways Act was passed, and this spurred further attempts at a railway to Llanfair Caereinion.
-The first of these was the Llanfair & Meifod Valley Light Railway bill of 1896, which proposed a standard-gauge line from Arddleen about 8 miles north of Welshpool, through the Meifod Valley.
+In August 1896, the Light Railways Act 1896 (59 & 60 Vict. c.
+48) was passed, and this spurred further attempts at a railway to Llanfair Caereinion.
+The first of these was the Llanfair & Meifod Valley Light Railway Bill of 1896, which proposed a standard-gauge line from Arddleen about 8 miles north of Welshpool, through the Meifod Valley.